How Our Program Helps Men Recover

 Our program uses both a clinical and Christian approach to learning how to live a life free of alcohol and drug dependency.

 We have licensed counselors on staff leading individual and group counseling.
-You attend daily classes studying Matrix Treatment Manual coursework, 12 step meetings, life skills classes, and women’s issues.
+You attend daily classes studying Matrix Treatment Manual coursework, 12 step meetings, life skills classes, and men’s issues.

 Exploring and understanding God’s word plays a major part at many of the functions at Our Masters Camp.
 We create many opportunities for men to immerse themselves in biblical studies and in different settings.
 Whether it be morning meditation, Sunday school, or during theologian led group seminars, we want the men to gain a better understanding of God’s love and authority in their lives so that they will be able to accept his grace and forgiveness, and ultimately enable them to forgive themselves and others.